nicholas-long/environment/zet/20231005213930/README.md

-20230929054848 awk script to get column headings from the first line of CSV 20230929055042 example of how to communicate between the network and a named pipe 20230929055134 attempt to create script logs from tmux panes 20230929064428 script to check for BEGINFILE usage in awk scripts requiring change to gawk 20230929145418 fsdb project - file based database for partitioning and event sourced data 20230929153207 computer science experiments hub 20230929153242 natural language processing libraries
+20230929054848 awk script to get column headings from the first line of CSV 20230929055042 example of how to communicate between the network and a named pipe 20230929055134 attempt to create script logs from tmux panes 20230929145418 fsdb project - file based database for partitioning and event sourced data 20230929153207 computer science experiments hub 20230929153242 natural language processing libraries